4. Increased Authority

 Building relationships with customers earns you repeat business.
 Your customers will be loyal to your brand.
 As a result, they will be happy to refer your business to others, which, as you probably guessed, leads to more sales and loyal customers.
 It’s a never-ending cycle of goodness, which many businesses are now seeing for themselves!

 In reality, you’re probably a customer of several of those businesses.
 They’ve probably been marketing to you online without you even realizing it!

 Online Marketing Strategies

 Another approach to understanding the importance of online marketing is to take a step back and see just how prevalent it is in our own daily lives.
 You may be surprised to see just how frequently you’re being marketed to every day.
 Consider some common practices that you’ve seen in action, whether you noticed it at the time or not.

 Think of the last time you typed something into your favorite search engine.
 Were you on the hunt for information or looking for a specific type of business, product or service?
-Regardless, if you found what you were looking for, you owe it to SEO.
+Regardless, if you found what you were looking for, you owe it to SEO, or search engine optimization.
 This powerful online marketing practice is what helps search engines like Google show you the most relevant information.
 In the past, this may have even led to your making a purchase!

 Social Media Marketing